-The monthly welcoming social group “In the Ballroom” has proved extremely popular and it will continue throughout 2018.
-And starting in January, it will be on the first Thursday of each month – easy to remember!
+The monthly welcoming social group “In the Ballroom” has proved extremely popular and is continuing throughout 2018.
+It will be on the first Thursday of each month (except in June which will be the second Thursday) – so easy to remember!

 These afternoon gatherings are held from 2pm – 4.30pm in the Jury Street Court House ballroom, and feature a talk or an activity and sometimes a quiz; then tea, coffee and a selection of cakes served by Unlocking Warwick volunteers.
 There’s plenty of time to chat and make new friends.
 Entry is just £2.
 There’s no need to book.
 Just drop in!

-In the Ballroom is brought to you by The Town Council and Unlocking Warwick, the Court House volunteer group.
+In the Ballroom is brought to you by Unlocking Warwick, the Court House volunteer group, on behalf of the Town Council.
 It is supported by the Big Lottery ‘Awards for All’ and The King Henry VIII Endowed Trust.